Cavatelli Pasta

 Instructions

-- Place the semolina flour on a work surface, make a well in the middle and sprinkle with salt.
+- Place the semolina flour on a work surface (or in a bowl), make a well in the middle, and sprinkle with salt.

-- Add most of water into the well in the centre of the flour.
+- Add most of water into the well in the centre of the semolina flour.

-- Start combining water with the flour using your fingers or a fork.
-Pulling in the flour and forming a dough.
-Add more water if needed.
+- Start combining water with the semolina flour using your fingers or a fork, pulling in the flour and forming a dough.
+Add more water, if needed or more flour if the dough is too sticky.
 The dough should feel soft and supple, a bit like playdough.

 - After 30 minutes, cut off ¼ of the dough.
 Rewrap the remaining dough.